benscott/scratchpads-training/content/custom-content.rst

 8. Click *Save*

-9. Create another horizontal tab item called “Text mining” and move the *Literature mining category* and *Text* fields into it
+9. Create another *horizontal tab* called “Text mining” and move the *Literature mining category* and *Text* fields into it

 10. Click *Save*